tslearn-team/tslearn/README.md

 * A `generators` module provides Random Walks generators
 * A `preprocessing` module provides standard time series scalers (implemented as `TransformerMixin`)
 * A `metrics` module provides:
-  * efficient DTW computation (derived from `cydtw` code)
+  * efficient Dynamic Time Warping (DTW) computation (derived from `cydtw` code)
   * efficient Locally-Regularized DTW (detailed presentation to come)
 * A domain adaptation for time series module named `adaptation` that contains:
   * a method for (LR-)DTW-based non linear resampling that was previously released in `dtw_resample` repo
     * **Warning**: LR-DTW variant not tested yet!
+* A `neighbors` module includes nearest neighbor algorithms to be used with time series
-* A few examples are provided to serve as a doc while we build a proper one
+* A few examples are provided to serve as a doc while waiting for a proper one

 # TODO list